nanoVNA and RF Test Demo Board Kits for all MTT-S and AP-S Chapters

 This initiative consists of financial support (via reimbursement) for all Chapters in good standing to acquire one or more low-cost portable “nanoVNAs”, which are open-source, handheld, touchscreen, 2-port vector network analyzers available in different configurations and for various frequency ranges (e.g. 10 kHz to 1.5 GHz).
 This support will also include the acquisition of low-cost RF test demo boards that include basic RF components and devices, which may be measured using the nanoVNA (see examples pictured below).
 The estimated cost of each of these kits (one nanoVNA and one or two RF test kits) should be around US$100.

-- Chapter Officers may request reimbursement for the purchase of up to 2 kits at the following link (US$100 each, quotation or invoice required).
-Once approved, they will seek reimbursement from MTT-S or AP-S following the instructions in the corresponding approval email message.
+- Chapter Officers may request reimbursement for the purchase of the kit at the following Link (around US$100 each, quotation or invoice required).

 Projects using Nano-VNAs